dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

 ### Extension Configuration

-The LVA Server supports the extension_configuration field in the [MediaStreamDescriptor message](https://github.com/Azure/live-video-analytics/blob/6495d58a5f7dc046ad9fb0f690c27a540a83fe45/contracts/grpc/extension.proto#L69).
+The AVA Server supports the extension_configuration field in the [MediaStreamDescriptor message](https://raw.githubusercontent.com/Azure/azure-video-analyzer/main/contracts/grpc/extension.proto#L69).
 This field contains a JSON string that must match the extension configuration schema.
 See example below.
 Note that pipeline name and version fields are required but parameters and frame-destination are optional.
 ```
 {
     "pipeline": {